doit-solutions/DoIt.ExcelWriter.AspNetCore/README.md

 dotnet add package DoIt.ExcelWriter.AspNetCore
 ```

-Note that you do not need any package reference to the `DoIt.ExcelWriter` package &ndash; that package is brought in when `DoIt.ExcelWriter.AspNetCore` is references.
+Note that you do not need any package reference to the `DoIt.ExcelWriter` package &ndash; that package is brought in when `DoIt.ExcelWriter.AspNetCore` is referenced.

-Once the package is added to you ASP.NET Core project, a `ExcelContent()` extension method creating an `IActionResult` becomes available for use in your controller actions.
+Once the package is added to you ASP.NET Core project, an `ExcelContent()` extension method returning an `IActionResult` becomes available for use in your controller actions.
 This extension will write your generated Excel data to the response body in a memory efficient manner and set the `Content-Type` header to the correct value.

 You may also pass a file name which will be sent in the `Content-Disposition` HTTP response header.